-Until recently, there was not a suitable way to measure the level of sound insulation of enclosed spaces, such as acoustic pods.
+Until recently, there was not a suitable way to measure the level of sound insulation of enclosed spaces, including acoustic pods.
 The new ISO 23351-1 standard accurately measures the level of sound insulation of furniture ensembles, including semi-open and closed pods.
 It produces a single figure called speech level reduction (DS,A) that describes the degree of speech privacy the product being tested provides.

-Turku University of Applied Sciences recently completed a study in which the speech level reduction of Framery O and ten other best-selling phone booths in the market were measured through this new industry standard.
+Turku University of Applied Sciences recently completed a study in which the speech level reduction of Framery O and ten other best-selling office phone booths in the market were measured through this new industry standard.
 The study proves that Framery O has the highest level of performance of all the tested pods with a speech level reduction of 30.3 dB.

 Framery O was Superior to All Other Competitors as Demonstrated in the Table Above.